-In 2003 he was appointed as Lead Consultant for the Cardiac Critical Care Unit and Director of the ECMO service at Great Ormond Street Hospital.
-He is currently Clinical Unit Lead for Cardiorespiratory Services.
+In 2003 he was appointed as Lead Consultant for the Cardiac Critical Care Unit and Director of the ECMO service at GOSH.
+He is currently Divisional Co-Chair and Divisional Director of the West Division.

 Qualifications and training

 MB BcH South Africa

 MSc Sports Science, South Africa

 Certificate of completion of training in Paediatrics, London, UK

 Current research projects are: